 The first day of this Oregon Waterfall Roadtrip Itinerary is a big day, knocking out arguably the most famous of Oregon’s waterfalls: Multnomah Falls, and also our personal favorite, Abiqua Falls.
 With so much packed into the first day, getting an early start is imperative, but getting up early should not at all a problem when you have the best waterfalls in Oregon to look forward to.

-Starting off from Portland, it is an easy half hour drive East along the Columbia River until you reach Multnomah Falls.
-You can’t miss this one as there are a ton of signs, and the waterfall is easily seen from the highway.
+Starting off from Portland, it is an easy half hour drive east along the Columbia River until you reach Multnomah Falls.
+You can’t miss this one as there are a ton of signs, and the huge waterfall is easily seen from the highway.
 The parking lot is actually in the middle of the highway, and from there it is a short 5-minute walk up to the base of the falls.

 Cost to see Multnomah Falls: Free